This module provides a small localization layer for xeokit components.

 plural rules.

-Event-driven re-render — onLocaleChanged /
+Event-driven update — onLocaleChanged /

-onMessagesLoaded notify subscribed widgets when something
+onMessagesLoaded notify subscribed widgets when locale data changes.

 UI widgets that need dynamic language switching